 Travel & Expense Reports (TERs) should be filed for all travel and training – no exceptions.
 TERs with all required documentation must be filed no later than 30 days from the conclusion of the trip/training activity, or within 30 days following the end of the fellowship, whichever is sooner.
 AAAS cannot reimburse for any expenses incurred beyond the end date of the fellowship.
 Fellows will be required to take financial responsibility for any fellowship-related expenses that are not submitted for reimbursement with all required documentation by the 30th calendar day following the end of each fellowship year (September 30th).
 There will be no exception for reimbursement requests received after September 30th.

 The agency approval is through the aforementioned system and will trigger AAAS to provide subsequent approval.
-Approvals may take AAAS up to 48 hours from the time we receive approval from the offices.
-The authorization must be received, and approved, by AAAS before incurring any expense or booking any travel or training activity.
+Approvals may take AAAS up to 48 business hours from the time we receive approval from the offices.
+The authorization must be received and approved by AAAS before incurring any expense or booking any travel or training activity.
 Failure to follow this stipulation will result in the fellow bearing the burden for costs not approved.

 Fellowship-related travel and training should be planned as far in advance as possible to ensure timely authorization.
-Upon authorization, fellows may use the AAAS-designated travel agency (Concur) to make flight arrangements, or may make arrangements using the Internet or by direct connection with an airline.
+Upon authorization, fellows may use the AAAS-designated travel agency (Concur) to make flight arrangements or make arrangements using the internet or by direct connection with an airline.

 Reimbursement is limited to authorized fellowship-related expenses incurred during the fellowship.
 Such expenses are those incurred by the fellow in performance of authorized fellowship duties, including travel and training activities (e.g. conferences, courses, workshops) that the host office POC deems to be fellowship-related and that receive approval from AAAS.
 Only allowable costs will be considered for reimbursement (see allowable costs section below).
 To be reimbursed for an expense, the fellow must:

-- Provide documentation of advance authorization for the expense (see requirements, above).
+- Provide documentation of advance authorization for the expense (see requirements).

 - Submit a signed expense report detailing the costs and proof of payment (document with original signature and receipts is required).